ipugh-xm/xm-labs-steps-consul/README.md

 * [consul.png](/consul.png) - Consul logo

 # How it works
 These steps allow you to get and put values to Consul KV.
+Documentation can be found [here](https://www.consul.io/docs/agent/kv.html)

 # Installation